 The Distributional Effects of Spatial Structural Change We now turn to the evolution of spatial welfare inequality.
-We focus on the expected life-time value of being in location r, $\mathscr{W}{rt}^h = E^h[U_r] + A{rt}$, as our measure of regional welfare for skill group h (see (11)).
+As in Proposition 2 we focus on the expected life-time value of being in location r, $\mathcal{W}{rt}^h = E^h[U_r] + A{rt}$, as our measure of regional welfare for skill group h.
 Our model implies that both regional income Θ_r^h and regional amenities are negatively correlated with the agricultural employment share so that welfare is systematically lower in agriculturally intensive places.
 Moreover, the spatial bias of the structural transformation is an additional inequality-enhancing force.
 At the same time, labor mobility tends to keep wage disparities in check and changing regional productivities are inequality-reducing as they show mean-reversion.

-To quantify to the evolution of spatial welfare inequality during the 20th century, we convert utility differences into "life-time-income" equivalents.
-Specifically, let Δ_t^h denote the interquartile range of \mathscr{W}{rt}^h at time t.
-Let T{rt}^h be the increase of expected lifetime income, an individual with skill h in region r requires to increase the average utility of living in region r by Δ_t^h , i.e. $\mathscr{W}{rt}^h(T{rt}^h y) = \mathscr{W}{rt}^h(y) + \Delta_t^h$.
-Our measure of spatial inequality for individuals of skill h is then given as the cross-regional average of T{rt}^h , i.e. $T_t^h = \frac{1}{R} \sum T{rt}^h$.
+To quantify the evolution of spatial welfare inequality during the 20th century, we convert utility differences into "life-time-income" equivalents.
+Specifically, let Δ_t^h denote the interquartile range of \mathcal{W}{rt}^h at time t.
+Let T{rt}^h be the increase of expected lifetime income, an individual with skill h in region r requires to increase utility of living in region r by Δ_t^h , i.e. $\mathcal{W}{rt}^h\left(T{rt}^h y\right) \equiv \mathcal{W}{rt}^h\left(y\right) + \Delta_t^h$.
+Our measure of spatial inequality for individuals of skill h is then given as the cross-regional average of T{rt}^h , i.e. $T_t^h = \frac{1}{R}\sum T{rt}^h$.

 We report the results in the lower panel of Table 5.
 Spatial welfare inequality decreased substantially during the structural transformation.
 In 1910, low skilled workers in the average region would have required an increase in average lifetime income by about 160% to increase utility by the interquartile range of regional welfare differences.
 In 2000, lifetime income would only have to be doubled.
-Hence,

-31To put these results into perspective, Bryan and Morten (2017), using a static spatial equilibrium model, estimate higher productivity losses from limited labor mobility for Indonesia.
+Hence, the dispersion in spatial welfare declined by about 35% since 1910.
+The corresponding numbers for high skilled individuals are quantitatively quite similar.33 productivity losses from limited labor mobility for Indonesia.
 In their specifications without agglomeration and endogenous amenities, which we for simplicity abstract from in our model, they find that productivity would increase by about 17% if moving costs were zero and there were no amenity differences.
 There are two main reasons, why our results are small.
 First of all, by explicitly considering capital as a factor of production (which can be traded without frictions) our economy allows for some factor other than labor to adjust.
 Secondly, Bryan and Morten (2017) argue that the US economy has lower mobility costs than Indonesia.
-If we recalibrate our model under the assumption that $\alpha = 0$, i.e. that labor is the sole factor of production, we find that relative GDP the Quasi-Spaceless Model is 13% higher.
+If we recalibrate our model under the assumption that $\alpha = 0.05$, i.e. that labor is (essentially) the sole factor of production, we find that relative GDP the Quasi-Spaceless Model is 13% higher.
 This is comparable to the results reported in Bryan and Morten (2017).